roflecopter/openbci-session/README.md

 OpenBCI allows for gold-standard PSG (EEG, ECG etc) data collection and i use it every day.
 Read more [here](https://blog.kto.to/hypnodyne-zmax-vs-openbci-eeg-psg)

 # session_start.py
-Script to start OpenBCI session in a single click, usually for sleep EEG acquisiton purposes.
+Script to start OpenBCI Cyton session in a single click, usually for sleep EEG acquisiton purposes.
 * Used to start session with data saved on sd with desired sampling frequency (for greater than 250Hz modded [firmware](https://github.com/roflecopter/OpenBCI_Cyton_Library_SD) need to be flashed, otherwise it will always write with default 250Hz).
 * Saves session start timestamp and settings into sqlite file (data/sessions.db).
 Session info will be used in sd_convert.py script